Get Off The Blood Sugar Rollercoaster

-Through the process of digestion, all carbohydrates break down into sugars.
-These sugars enter the blood stream and become blood glucose.
-This isn’t entirely bad since your body, including your brain, needs glucose for fuel and to work properly.
-The trouble is when too many or the wrong type of carbohydrates are eaten, which causes a spike in blood glucose and therefore a spike in insulin.
+Through the process of digestion, all carbohydrates break down into sugars, enter the bloodstream, and become blood glucose.
+This serves as fuel for your muscles and brain.
+The trouble is when too many highly processed carbohydrates are eaten or the portions of carbs are too large, or both.
+This causes a large spike in blood glucose, triggering the release of insulin.

-First, blood glucose surges above normal levels, which increases the amount of insulin released into your blood stream.
-Excess insulin increases fat storage in your body.
+First, the rollercoaster increases as blood glucose surges above normal levels.
+This increases the amount of insulin released into your bloodstream, which promotes fat storage in your body.

-A surge in your blood glucose often leaves people in a brain fog and some experience mood swings.
-Your body is stressed with above normal blood glucose levels.
-It does not like being out of balance and is working hard to drop the blood glucose back to normal, which is when a lot of damage occurs.
+The blood glucose increase also often leaves people in an energy slump and brain fog, and can create mood swings.
+Your body is stressed from high blood glucose levels.
+It does not like being out of balance and is working hard to drop the blood glucose back to normal, which is when a lot of inflammatory damage occurs.

-Avoiding the roller coaster in your blood glucose means there is less fat storage taking place because less insulin needs to be released.
-Less cortisol is running through your body, and therefore you will have less cravings.
-You’ll feel less moody, have steady energy, and be able to think clearly—bye, bye brain fog.
+When you avoid a spike, and therefore a blood sugar rollercoaster, this means there is less fat storage taking place because less insulin needs to be released.
+Also, less cortisol is running through your body, and therefore, you will have fewer cravings.
+You’ll feel less moody, have steady energy, and be able to think clearly—bye-bye brain fog.

 Tips for Supporting Healthy Blood Glucose Levels and Reducing Insulin Spikes